tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 This Base patch includes all updates to Pokémon Emerald Legacy source code as of 27 Feb 2025.

-**Note:**: Save file compatibility with Emerald Legacy is one-way from Emerald Legacy to Enhanced and from older versions of Enhanced.
+**Note:**: Save file compatibility with Emerald Legacy available, but is one-way from Emerald Legacy to Enhanced and from older versions of Enhanced.
 Please backup original saves before moving to Enhanced.

 ### Implemented Changes:
 * All Base Legacy changes as of v1.1.4.